 In 2004, Trish and Paul read “The Detox Book” by Bruce Fife, N.D.
 One sentence in that book changed their lives forever: “The underlying cause for all dis-ease is malnutrition, toxic accumulation and excess stress.”
 Trish and Paul decided that they would prove the theory.
 So they dedicated one year of their lives to nourishing their bodies with natural, organic foods; eliminating toxins through progressive and sometimes radical cleansing; and eliminating stress by letting go of their attachment to "things" and "expectations".
 The results were astounding.
 Both Trish and Paul, who were suffering from different auto-immune dis-eases, had the same result – by the end of that year they had virtually eliminated all symptoms of their prior conditions.

-However, Trish's journey wasn't quite complete.
+However, Trish's personal journey of self discovery wasn't quite complete.
 She knew there were still issues showing up in her life that needed to be addressed.
 So she continued to learn more about how the health of the spirit affects our physical bodies.
 She learned that, while toxins, malnutrition and stress may be the causes for dis-ease, how the dis-ease manifests can often be related to our emotional or spiritual health.
 For Trish, due to earlier childhood issues, she had closed off her heart to others, in essence restricting it – she believes the physical manifestation of that was Scleroderma, a very restrictive dis-ease.
 As Trish learned to once again open her heart to others, the remaining symptoms disappeared and her destructive patterns were replaced with a life of joy and deep contentment.

 Trish does not consider herself an expert because she is asking these powerful questions.
 Rather, she will be the first to tell you that her expertise stems from the fact that she has had to answer each of these questions for herself throughout the course of her journey.
 She believes that each of us is our own expert, and the only reason we may feel otherwise is because we have dismissed our own intuition and inner knowledge primarily due to the fact that we have been conditioned to look outside of ourselves for what we have come to define as "expertise" and "knowledge".
 Her hope is that The Question Journey can become a stepping stone for people to learn to trust their own intuition again, to trust that they can look inside themselves for the answers and, finally, to trust that they have the courage to voice those answers and allow their truth to take them on their own journey towards becoming their authentic self.